VPAC/matappprog/matappprog.md

 Once installed Maxima can be invoked on the command line which will put the user in a lisp-based intrepretative shell.
 Commands are terminated with a semicolon with notation to differentiate between user input and program output.
 Help is not invoked with the `help` command but rather with `describe(topic)`, `example(topic)` or `? topic`, for each function.
 The command `apropos` will search flags and functions with a particular string.
 A demonstration of functions can be invoked by the `demonstrate (topic)` command.
 To quit an interactive session use the `quit()` function.

-The following HPC session starts off by secure forwarding of X-Windows, then submission of a 12-hour interactive job, placing the user on to a compute node and not interrupting other users of the login (head) node, and loads the environment paths for the default version of Maxima and GNUplot, and then runs Maxima.

 Note that throughout this chapter examples will be shown on the basic Maxima command-line.
 There are numerous alternatives (xMaxima, Emacs plugins etc), and the command-line is probably the least friendly for editing.
 However the purpose of high performance computing is computation not ease.
 Whilst extensive Maxima scripts should certainly be written with a more complete editing environment in mind, familiarity interacting with the Maxima command-line is a worthwhile for serious work.
+For a user's desktop environment it is certainly recommended that of the alternative display methods is installed.

+The following HPC session starts off by secure forwarding of X-Windows, then submission of a 12-hour interactive job, placing the user on to a compute node and not interrupting other users of the login (head) node, and loads the environment paths for the default version of Maxima and GNUplot, and then runs Maxima.

 ```
 [lev@cricetomys matappprog]$ ssh edward -Y